DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 For the graphical pathway, a scientific calculator that allows you to calculate mean and standard deviation such as the FX-83GT CW (Black) (casio.co.uk) will suffice, but the above calculator is also valid.

 All students will be issued a textbook from the library - there is no need to purchase a textbook.
-A few workbooks are available from the library; you may wish to buy your own copy if you would like to write on your own.
+A few workbooks are available from the library; you may wish to buy your own copy if you would like to write in your own.

 The College offers a generous bursary scheme which may be able to assist with some of these costs.
 More information can be found on our website under Financial Support.